xianjiuqi/savn_online/README.md

     --max_ep 6000000 \
     --ep_save_freq 100000 \
 ```
 You may reduce maximum episode and save frequency by setting `--max_ep 200`, `--ep_save_freq 100`, just to verify your training environment is working.
+A few errors will pop up, but it may not affect training.
+When the process finishes, `ls trained_models` to see the trained models.

 BELOW SCREENSHOTS ARE FROM OUR TRAINING.